immutable2022/setupRaspberryPi/README.md

 that should get you going with Java so you can write a piece of code and leave it running 24/7 with low power consumption.

+## iptables - make sure it's installed

+After some attempts reinstalling dietpi to test this tutorial I came up in a situation where I didn't have iptables installed.
+Which means that running anonsurf on the shell we see the script "doing things" but returning some errors related to iptables not found.
+If that happens simply install it or reinstall it:

+sudo apt-get install iptables

+or

+sudo apt-get --reinstall install iptables

+or

+sudo apt-get install iptables-persistent

+at the end of this tutorial if you do "anonsurf myip" you need to see an IP address that is not your router IP address nor a local IP address.
+To confirm everything is ok, take the IP address and put it on the browser and you should have a simple webpage saying your in a TOR node.

 ## Get Anonsurf